open-eid/nfc-Android-lib/README.md

 }
 ```

 * **Line 1:** `ee.ria.DigiDoc.smartcardreader.SmartCardReaderException` – base exception from which all ID card–related exceptions inherit.
 * **Line 2:** `ee.ria.DigiDoc.idcard.CodeVerificationException` – specific exception indicating that the PIN1 or PIN2 used for authorization was incorrect.
   The exception includes information on how many attempts remain before the PIN becomes locked.
 * **Line 4:** `ee.ria.DigiDoc.idcard.PaceTunnelException` – specific exception indicating that the establishment of a secure communication channel between the card and the device has failed.
   Most likely, the issue is caused by an incorrect CAN code.
+* **Line 6:** `ee.ria.DigiDoc.idcard.IdCardException` – general exception class for ID card-specific errors that don't fall into other categories.
-* **Line 6:** `ee.ria.DigiDoc.smartcardreader.ApduResponseException` – exception indicating an error in the ID card’s APDU communication protocol.
+* **Line 8:** `ee.ria.DigiDoc.smartcardreader.ApduResponseException` – exception indicating an error in the ID card's APDU communication protocol.
-* **Line 10:** `android.nfc.TagLostException` – exception indicating that the NFC connection between the card and the device was lost.
+* **Line 11:** `android.nfc.TagLostException` – exception indicating that the NFC connection between the card and the device was lost.
-* **Line 12:** Any other unexpected exception that triggered the `SmartCardReaderException`.
+* **Line 13:** Any other unexpected exception that triggered the `SmartCardReaderException`.

 ---